incognito-developer/autoShutdownPcWhenPrinterFinished/README.md

 # autoShutdownPcWhenPrinterFinished

-This code cannot be used on commercial.
+Please see License.md file.

 If there is any problem with this code, I am not responsible for any damage.
+But, If you want to notice me about error, then I will fix it.

-If you want to share
+If you want to share, then please notice this page.

+Thank you.